Sep 22, 2021

 How Blue Cross members can help create a better health care system

-The health plan soon will ask all Blue Cross Blue Shield of Massachusetts members for their help, too.
-Starting Jan.
-1, the state’s largest health plan will invite all members to share information about their race, ethnicity, and preferred language when they log into the Blue Cross member portal, MyBlue.
+As part of an ambitious initiative aimed at improving health care value, quality and equity, Blue Cross Blue Shield of Massachusetts is inviting all members to share information about their race, ethnicity, and preferred language when they log into the Blue Cross member portal, MyBlue.

-Knowing more about its 2.8 million members will help Blue Cross create a better, more equitable health system, said Dr. Mark Friedberg, an internist and Blue Cross' Senior Vice President of performance measurement and improvement.
+Knowing more about its 2.8 million members will help the not-for-profit health plan create a better, more equitable health system for all, said Dr. Mark Friedberg, an internist and Blue Cross' senior vice president of performance measurement and improvement.

 Blue Cross will use the information to improve the health plan’s programs and services, including the quality of care members receive, the experiences they have as patients, and their direct experiences with the insurer.